anzal-abdi56/food_project/README.md

 This makes it easier for users to find organizations aligned with their interests.

 # Technologies Used
-1.Frontend: HTML, CSS, JavaScript
+1. Frontend: HTML, CSS, JavaScript
-2.Backend:ssh key:git@github.com:anzal-abdi56/backendserver.git
+2. Backend:ssh key:git@github.com:anzal-abdi56/backendserver.git
 # Getting Started
 To run the Food Project - Charities for a Cause on your local machine, follow these steps: